-The Messengers is rated PG-13 for mature thematic material, disturbing violence and terror
+Why is The Messengers rated PG-13?
+The Messengers is rated PG-13 by the MPAA for mature thematic material, disturbing violence and terror

 The film opens with the death of a woman and two children, one of who whimpers in a dark, cupboard before being dragged out by an unseen being.
 Abandoned farm implements and even tractors take on an ominous aura as a new family moves into the empty farmhouse.
 There are plenty of jump scenes caused by creaky floors, ill-omened forays into dark buildings and foreboding music.
 Doors, furniture and other household objects move on their own.
 The gory ghosts of the deceased family members scurry around the house and try to pull living characters into the cellar.
 Outside of the house, a flock of crows repeatedly attack the humans while inside a crazed figure attempts to kill others with a pitchfork.
 After a fierce struggle a man drowns in sewage-like liquid.
 The script also includes some infrequent vulgarities, a revelation about a drunk driving accident and brief sexual comments made by a married couple.

 Because of a past incident, Jess and her parents have some communication issues.
 How does this factor emphasize her sense of isolation when she begins to see things at the farmhouse?
 How can trust be reestablished once it has been broken?

 What formulaic things does the director use to set up the horror scenario?
 Why is a remote location often a factor in this kind of film?
 Could this same thing happen as effectively in the middle of a big city?

 The most recent home video release of The Messengers movie is June 4, 2007.
 Here are some details…